Heretic-oVirt/docs/README.md

 This repository will contain the documentation for Heretic oVirt Project:

-* Goals of the project
+* Overview of the project

 * Quick HOWTO for the use of the kickstarts and Ansible files